Frequently Asked Questions

 Shortlisted candidates are notified on an ongoing basis during the application period.
 We continuously engage with shortlisted applicants over an online forum to get to know them better as well as to clarify their doubts about the Fellowship.
 The earlier you apply, the more you will be able to interact with us and you really don’t want to miss that!

-In terms of work experience, fellows have previously worked in a range of sectors including information technology, education, infrastructure, non-profit, healthcare and others.
-Corporates such as the Tata Group, CapGemini, and MindTree have given their employees a sabbatical to join the fellowship.
-For more details, refer to the section on Fellows.
+In terms of work experience, Youth for India fellows have previously worked in a range of sectors including information technology, education, infrastructure, non-profit, healthcare, and others.
+Corporates such as the Tata Group, Capgemini, E&Y and MindTree have given their employees a sabbatical to join the fellowship.
+For more details, refer to the section on Fellow Profiles.

 Post selection, you will have access to further material about the programmes of our partner NGOs.
 You will research, read and familiarize yourself with these to be able to decide on your preferred programme area and partner NGO.
 Any doubts, questions, suggestions can be clarified and discussed with the partner NGOs, other fellows as well as our alumni.
 As the fellowship is physically challenging, maintaining good health and high fitness levels are advised.